OPEC sets Nigeria’s crude oil production for 2025 at 1.5million bpd despite Nigerian govt 1.78 bpd

 Business

-OPEC sets Nigeria’s crude oil production for 2025 at 1.5million bpd despite Nigerian govt 1.78 bpd8
+OPEC sets Nigeria’s crude oil production for 2025 at 1.5million bpd despite Nigerian govt 1.78 bpd benchmark

 The Joint Ministerial Monitoring Committee (JMMC) of the Organisation of Petroleum Exporting Countries and its allies (OPEC+) has pegged Nigeria’s crude oil production quota for 2025 at 1.5 million barrels daily.